bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model/01_Decorators/14_Data_Transformation_decorator.rst

 ----------

 Data transformation decorator has a simple order for the definition.
 The first argument of the decorator is a string name of the parameter we want to transform.
-The second argument is the data transformation function (NOT as a string, but actual reference) that expects at least one input which will the transformation will be applied to.
-If the transformation function needs more parameters, they can be added to the *@dt* definition as ```kwargs```.
+The second argument is the data transformation function (**NOT as a string**, but actual reference) that expects at least one input which will the transformation will be applied to.
+If the transformation function needs more parameters, they can be added to the ``@dt`` definition as ``kwargs``.

 .. code-block:: python
     :name: dt_syntax